kuiperzone/PupNet-Deploy/README.md

 ## PupNet Configuration ##

-**Hello World for PupNet** is a demonstration project for use with PupNet Deploy.
-It lives in [a separate git repo](https://github.com/kuiperzone/PupNet-HelloWorld) of its own.
+**Hello World for PupNet** is a demonstration project for PupNet Deploy.
+It lives in [a separate git repo](https://github.com/kuiperzone/PupNet-HelloWorld) of its own:

 <p style="text-align:left;margin-bottom:4em;">
     <a href="https://github.com/kuiperzone/PupNet-HelloWorld" style="outline-style:none;">